 The headlines say that congressional Democrats were the big winners of a surprise deal with President Donald Trump at the White House on Wednesday.
 Senate and House Minority Leaders Chuck Schumer and Nancy Pelosi seemingly got what they wanted from President Trump: emergency funding for Hurricane Harvey, an agreement to fund the government at existing levels, and a clean raise of the debt ceiling.
-But some progressives aren’t so sure Democrats came away with a win.
+But some progressives aren’t so sure that Democratic cooperation was a win for Democrats.
 Rep. Luis Gutierrez (D-IL) is one of a handful on the left arguing Democrats actually gave up more than they got on Wednesday.

 Gutierrez says funding the government should be contingent on protecting the 800,000 young immigrants made vulnerable by Trump’s decision to rescind the Deferred Action for Childhood Arrival Program.
-Democrats have a conundrum: Should they seize the opportunity to shape legislation?
+Democrats have a conundrum: Should they seize the opportunity to shape legislation by offering Democratic cooperation with Republicans?
 Or are they better off sticking with full resistance?

 Resistance has been successful, Democrats have saved the Affordable Care Act while driving Trump’s approval numbers down into the 30s, and all the grassroots energy outside the Beltway is with the left.
-But with 10 of the 11 Democratic Senators who represent states that President Trump won up for reelection, 100 percent resistance is not practical.
-Democrats have to know when to compromise and when to obstruct, Politico has published the following “Handy Guide” to help Democrats determine when to hold and when to fold:
+But with 10 of the 11 Democratic Senators who represent states that President Trump won up for reelection, Democratic cooperation has to be an option 100 percent resistance is not practical.
+Democrats have to know when to offer Democratic cooperation and when to obstruct, Politico has published the following “Handy Guide” to help Democrats determine when to hold and when to fold:

 1. Don’t Forget: Even Republicans Cooperated With Obama Sometimes